jacquemv/surfacetopology/README.md

 ### Triangulated compact manifolds

-A triangulated surface composed of $n_v$ vertices and $n_t$ triangles can be specified by a 3-by-$n_t$ matrix of vertex indices ranging from 0 to $n_v-1$.
+The connectivity of a triangulated surface composed of $n_v$ vertices and $n_t$ triangles can be specified by a 3-by-$n_t$ matrix of vertex indices ranging from 0 to $n_v-1$.
 Each row contains the index of the three vertices of a triangle.
 This representation is less general than a simplicial complex, but is more convenient and widespread for large meshes.
 Note that the vertex positions are not needed since only topological properties are considered.

-This triangulation describes a compact manifold surface if:
+This triangulation describes a compact manifold surface if and only if:
 1. every triangle has 3 distinct vertices;
 2. every edge is adjacent to 1 or 2 triangles;
-3. the set of triangles adjacent to every vertex form a closed or open fan.
+3. the set of triangles adjacent to any vertex forms a closed or open fan.

 A fan is a collection of triangles sharing a common vertex and chained together by a sequence of shared edges.